captainzero93/URP_SSR/README.md

    > for rougher surface pixel, the Hi-Z method will fallback to use screen space trace, which imporves performance.

+## Both deferred and forward path are support.
+When using the forward path, it creates a "thin" G-buffer that contains the scene's metallic and smoothness properties from each renderer's standard lit shader.

-#### If TAA(or STP in Unity 6) is enabled, it will mixed the SSR result with previous frame.
+> ## If TAA(or STP in Unity 6) is enabled, it will mixed the SSR result with previous frame.
 So it gives a extra bounce of reflection.

 It also proivide option to trace the reflection in half scale (0.25 scale has aliasing issue, I should fix it in the future)
 ![{031FE112-CBA8-43EF-896E-D40C387018B5}](https://github.com/user-attachments/assets/6f8a1d6d-934f-4100-89f3-bb58408cae37)